The World Water Crisis: How Travelers Can Help

 Take a tour that gives back.

-Visit.org, a portal for travelers to find and book locally run, immersive experiences, promotes several tours that benefit communities’ clean water projects, including:
+Visit.org, a portal for travelers to find and book locally run, immersive experiences, promotes several tours that benefit communities’ clean water projects around the world, including:

 - Eco Filtro in San Lorenzo el Cubo, Guatemala, which gives travelers a look at a water filter factory (each visit funds a water filter for a local school);